ST10474729-NithilanPadayachee/main/README.md

 >Refined Typography: Improved label styling with better color contrast and weight differentiation

+/Additionally, the form elements received significant attention in this update.
+Input fields now have consistent styling with proper spacing and visual feedback, making data entry more intuitive.
+The picker components were redesigned with better wrapping containers to ensure they display correctly across different device sizes.
+Button styling was also standardized with clear visual states, helping users understand what actions are available.
+These improvements collectively reduce user errors and create a more seamless experience when adding or managing menu items, ultimately making the app more efficient for daily cafe operations.
 >Added filtering functionality by category
 >Implemented average price calculation per category
 >Added ability to remove menu items